ngl4/formation_journey/LiveCoding/README.md

 ```
 - remember to call function once it is declared! <-- easily forget in interview situation
 - Create resusable function for `ascending` and `descending` order of the President Table by setting the parameters as `type` (string, date, number) and `parameter` (the headers of the table data) <-- Really cool to learn this!
+- The Connect4 game helps me to review how to pass information from the children component back to the parent component and perform calculations
+- The experiment to find out the difference in coding the calcualte win logic in iterative vs recursive approaches
+- I realized I still need more practice on flexbox, box-shadow, and pseudo-classes in CSS!